How to Write a Great Meeting Invitation

 How often have you missed a meeting or been caught off guard when someone called you three hours early because of confusion about time zones?
 In this work-from-anywhere world, there is less and less certainty about peoples' physical location.
 Even if you know where someone works, they could be traveling in a different time zone.
 You can specify:

-Also, pay attention to Daylight Savings Time.
-Arizona and Hawaii do not use it.
-Some countries have Daylight Savings Time, and others do not.
-The timing of Daylight Savings Times also differs from country to country.
+Also, be aware of Daylight Saving Time.
+Arizona and Hawaii do not observe it.
+Some countries have Daylight Saving Time, while others do not.
+The start and end dates of Daylight Saving Time also vary from country to country.

 5. Confirmation, Confirmation, Confirmation

-A confirmation email is super powerful.
-It is incredible how few people confirm calls in advance.
-It takes little effort, and it has a massive impact on connecting.
-Appointment app Apto says confirmations increase meeting attendance by 90 percent.
-The other 10 percent are far more likely to reschedule instead of not showing up.
-Sending confirmations is another way to display professionalism and enthusiasm about the meeting.
+confirmation email is incredibly effective.
+It's surprising how few people confirm calls in advance.
+It requires little effort but has a significant impact on connection.
+Appointment app Apto reports that confirmations boost meeting attendance by 90 percent.
+The remaining 10 percent are much more likely to reschedule rather than miss the appointment.
+Sending confirmations also shows professionalism and enthusiasm for the meeting.

 Your confirmation message should include all the details that were in the original invite and one of two messages:

-Some people don't like to request an email response because if there is none, there can be confusion as to whether the recipient will show up.
-The contact accepted the meeting, you have sent the confirmation message.
+Some people prefer not to request an email response because, if there is none, it can lead to confusion about whether the recipient will attend.
+The contact accepted the meeting, and you have sent the confirmation message.
 That should do it.
 Others want the rock-solid return confirmation.

 You should also include an invitation to reschedule if needed.
-A rescheduled meeting is better than a missed meeting.
+A rescheduled meeting is preferable to a missed one.

-It is also important to remind your invitees of the purpose of the meeting and any materials they should bring.
+It is also important to remind your invitees of the meeting's purpose and any materials they should bring.
 When someone remembers a meeting at the last minute, they are unprepared or unfocused on the topic.
 You want them to be as prepared as possible.

 Keeping Up with Email Invitations

 If you are scheduling many meetings, keeping track of them and sending confirmation can take a lot of time.
 Scheduling app Doodle found that it takes 20-25 minutes to schedule a business meeting.
-There are a lot of back-and-forth messages to find a time that works for everyone.
-Multiply those 20 minutes across multiple appointments per week, and it turns into a lot of time.
-Calendar app Calendly says executives spend 4.5 hours per week coordinating meetings.
-While the calls are valuable, scheduling and coordinating the logistics is not the best use of your time.
+There are many back-and-forth messages to find a time that works for everyone.
+Multiply those 20 minutes across multiple appointments per week, and it adds up to a lot of time.
+Calendar app Calendly says that executives spend 4.5 hours per week coordinating meetings.
+While the calls are valuable, scheduling and managing the logistics is not the best use of your time.

 Delegate Meeting Invitations to a Virtual Assistants

-One way you can get those 4.5 hours back is by delegating your scheduling to a virtual assistant.
-Scheduling is typically one of the first tasks a virtual assistant takes on.
+One way to regain those 4.5 hours is by delegating your scheduling to a virtual assistant.
+Scheduling is usually one of the first tasks a virtual assistant handles.
 A good virtual assistant will help you document how and when you want your meetings scheduled, including:

 You can see that there is a lot more to scheduling than agreeing on a meeting time.
 That is why managing your calendar consumes so much time.